Meditation, Spirituality and Psalms/Tehillim

 2 My help is from the Lord, the Maker of heaven and earth.

-3 He will not allow your foot to falter; Your Guardian will not slumber.
+3 The Lord will not allow your foot to falter; Your Guardian will not slumber.

 4 Behold the Guardian of Israel will neither slumber nor sleep.

-5 The Lord is your Guardian; the Lord is your shadow; [He is] by your right hand.
+5 The Lord is your Guardian; the Lord is your shadow; [the Lord is] by your right hand.

 6 By day, the sun will not smite you, nor will the moon at night.

-7 The Lord will guard you from all evil; He will guard your soul.
+7 The Lord will guard you from all evil; the Lord will guard your soul.

 8 The Lord will guard your going out and your coming in from now and to eternity.

 תהילים פרק קל

 ב אֲדֹנָי, שִׁמְעָה בְקוֹלִי :תִּהְיֶינָה אָזְנֶיךָ, קַשֻּׁבוֹת לְקוֹל, תַּחֲנוּנָי.

 ג אִם עֲוֺנוֹת תִּשְׁמָר יָהּ אֲדֹנָי, מִי יַעֲמֹד.